Vandivier/ella-framework/README.md

 Dibs on the name Express CMS for when I start supporting other frameworks, esp Vue and React

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ### Launching the app
 1. clone
 1. `npm install` in the root folder